 Some of the officials made a few short speeches while Miss Pigeon Rally poured ample amounts of champagne for the guests.
 Among the imbibers was one gent who had wandered out of the Eye of the Needle restaurant right into the festivities.
 He obviously had a good time and exclaimed, "I've had five glasses of champagne, and I don’t even belong here.
 Does this happen every morning?"

 The race was supposed to commence at 9:15, but there was still plenty of champagne to drink, so the rally didn't begin until 9:48.
-At a given signal, Al Rochester (1895-1989), executive director of the State World's Fair Commission, and Christa Speck flung open the cages and the crowd cheered as the pigeons took to the skies.
+At a given signal, Speck and Al Rochester (1895-1989), executive director of the State World's Fair Commission, flung open the cages and the crowd cheered as the pigeons took to the skies.
 The birds circled once around the Space Needle, but instead of flying toward Minneapolis they headed straight for Pioneer Square, less than a mile away.

 Somewhat chagrined, a group of pigeon fanciers rushed downtown to shoo the pigeons on their way, but by the time the men they got there, the birds had regained their sense of direction and continued their long journey eastward.